AT0myks/reolink-fw-archive/README.md

 [Product page](https://reolink.com/product/rlc-1212a/)

   ### IPC_523B18128M12MP

+Firmwares for this hardware version: 1

 Version | Date | Changes | Notes
 --- | --- | --- | ---
 [v3.1.0.2174_23050815](https://home-cdn.reolink.us/wp-content/uploads/2023/06/050705371685948737.5325.zip?download_name=RLC_1212A_23050815.zip) | 2023‑05‑08 | <ol><li>Add four-in-one (binning_mode) function, which provides image mode selection in night mode.
 This function can be found in the Advanced settings of the Display interface.</li><li>Update the web Client version.</li><li>Require new version of Reolink Client.Reolink Client(versions released before 20210805) connection is not supported.</li><li>Optimize RTSP, ONVIF connection performance.</li><li>Optimize the clarity of OSD strokes; solve the problem that the OSD display is not clear in some scenarios.</li><li>Optimize the day and night switching function.</li><li>Optimize video recording strategy.</li><li>Optimize email alarm accuracy.</li><li>Optimize the Smart detection function.<ol type="a"><li>Upgrade the smart model.</li><li>Improve the recognition accuracy of person, vehicle, and pets, and optimize the problem of static smart false positives.</li></ol></li><li>Solve the problem of probabilistic certificate import failure.</li><li>Solve the problem of deviation in adjusting the brightness of the screen.</li><li>Solve the problem that the detection area does not fit after the mirror image is flipped.</li><li>Optimize related network protocols and some known bugs.</li><li>Solve the probabilistic problem that the number of videos or pictures generated by time-lapse snapshots is inaccurate.</li><li>Fix the bug that the night vision frame rate is incorrect in some scenes.</li></ol> | Recommendation for upgrade: Because there are many updates in this version, it is recommended to check the Reset Configuration option when upgrading.

   ### IPC_523B1812MP

+Firmwares for this hardware version: 4

 Version | Date | Changes | Notes
 --- | --- | --- | ---
 [v3.1.0.1109_22070715](https://support.reolink.com/attachments/token/pdvEwEbxYvZIXPW0tJgROequl/?name=IPC_523B1812MP.1109_22070715.RLC-1212A.OS12D40.12MP.REOLINK.pak) | 2022‑07‑07 |  | :warning: This is a beta firmware